 Here is the announcement for Prof. Khandelwal's Fulbright-Hays award: "When an Engineer Can't Fix It."

 This research collaboration has also led to the development of an innovative, multi-disciplinary ‘big ideas’ course People and Environment: Technology, Culture and Social Justice being taught by the same group of faculty.
-Khandelwal describes this course in a video as part of UI’s Extraordinary Teaching Project:
+Khandelwal has directed and co-taught this course for three years and describes it in a video as part of UI’s Extraordinary Teaching Project: